Jardal/A10M-Slic3r-profile/README.md

 - filament filter
 - Thumb wheels for Titan extruder lever spring
 - Cable pathway helper
-- fan silencer for PSU
+- fan silencer for PSU - simply resize it to 168% in slicer and tight it with one screw only.
+It is about 12% oversized because it is exhaust side - https://www.thingiverse.com/thing:2988448
+  Of course you can try newer versions with phase invertors https://www.thingiverse.com/thing:2988448
 - fan silencer for system unit (not for 2019/10+ model) with 8010 12V fan and mini DC/DC step-down module
 - extruder support for tall prints
-- Back-up UPS 700VA or more
+- Back-up UPS 700VA or more (not each 500VA will work)
 - 4020 24V blowing fan with PLA fan duct and extended drive capability to 0-255 PWH with arduino+NPN (DIY).
-Small flow is needed for ABS, high for PLA, but small flow 35% is too high for ABS.
+Small flow is needed for ABS, high for PLA, but small flow 35% is too high for ABS with bigger fan.

 ## Servicing Printer
 - Clogged bowden - https://www.youtube.com/watch?v=uKxPIGal74E